The 10 Best PowerPoint Fonts for Your Presentation Design (Tested in 2025)

 1. Stick to Standard Fonts

-There are several fonts you can use for your presentation.
+There are several fonts that you can use for your presentation that can be downloaded for free or generated using a free font generator.
 However, you are better off choosing standard fonts, such as Calibri, Tahoma, Gill Sans and Garamond, or even Times New Roman and Constantia.
 People are already fond of these fonts and see them often, which is great for readability.

 2. Consider Contrast